 Click Enable Policy.

-Notice that the associated cell in the Custom Specified Age In Days column is now blank, which tells the archiving process to resume using the value in the Default Policy Age In Days column.
+The associated cell in the Custom Specified Age In Days column is now blank, which tells the archiving process to resume by using the value in the Default Policy Age In Days column.

-If you disabled an archiving policy that had used a Custom Specified Age In Days value, the system changed the custom value to a negative integer to indicate that the policy was disabled.
+If you disable an archiving policy that had used a value from the Custom Specified Age In Days column, the system changes the custom value to a negative integer to indicate that the policy was disabled.
 When you re-enable the policy, the system clears the negative integer from the associated table cell, but leaves it empty.
 The system does not restore the previous custom Age in Days value.
 If you still need the archiving policy to reference the custom Age in Days value, you must re-enter the value.

 If you need to run an archive process outside of theschedule, you can run an on-demand archive process.
-On-demand archive processes let you move data to the archive database by record type; that is, you can run on-demand archive processes against incident requests, change requests, and so on.
+The on-demand archive processes let you move the data to the archive database by record type.
+That is, you can run the on-demand archive processes against incident requests, change requests, and so on.

 - From the Archive Policies table, select the record type for which you want to run the on-demand archiving process.